-Delightfully lemony, super creamy, and pretty to boot, this Lemon Curd Marbled Cheesecake is sure to please.
+Delightfully lemony, & super creamy, this Lemon Curd Marbled Cheesecake is sure to please.
 Even beginners can make this easy dessert!

-Finally, it helps to leave the cheesecake in the oven with the door open for 1 hour after it's finished baking.
+- It helps to leave the cheesecake in the oven with the door open for 1 hour after it's finished baking.
 This will allow the cheesecake to cool slowly, also to minimize cracking.
-After an hour has passed, taketh cheesecake out of the oven and cool it on the counter until it's room temperature, then chill in the refrigerator.
-Voilá…perfect cheesecake!
+After an hour has passed, take the cheesecake out of the oven and cool it on the counter until it's room temperature, then chill in the refrigerator.

 How'd I do?

 Ok, so I didn't follow my own advice.

 As I mentioned above, I didn't have a big enough roasting pan to use as a water bath, so I put the biggest one I had in the oven with water.
 Unfortunately, I didn't put enough water in the pan, so my cheesecake's sides got overly brown.

 I also had some cracks in the top (maybe I overwhipped the batter?).
 Luckily, I had a few blueberries on had to fill the cracks, and no one was the wiser.